 Mobile phone insurance

-One of the most common expenses that many people have that they may not actually need is mobile phone insurance.
+One of the most common expenses that many people may not actually need is mobile phone insurance.
 Whilst it can be a good idea to have your mobile phone insured in case of loss or theft, many people’s phones are already insured under the terms of their home insurance policy.
 Therefore, if you are paying out for mobile phone insurance, it’s worth checking if you are actually already covered.

 Many people sign up for a free trial of Amazon, then forget to cancel it and then get hit with an unexpected payment of £79.
-You can also now pay monthly for Amazon Prime which means if you forget to cancel after your free month, you could be paying out £7.99 per month.
+You can also now pay monthly for Amazon Prime, which means if you forget to cancel after your free month, you could be paying out £7.99 per month.
 If you use Prime a lot, then this can be a great saving, but if not, it could be spent better elsewhere!